Jack Gohlke makes 10 3s as Oakland delivers first true shock of March Madness, beating Kentucky

+“To define their season and our season with this game, it’s the sport we’re in,” Calipari said.
+“It’s what we do.”

 Antonio Reeves led Kentucky with 27 points.
-Tre Mitchell added 14 and Rob Dillingham scored 10, but the Wildcats and their roster stacked with NBA prospects spent most of the night trying — and failing — to chase down Gohlke.
+Tre Mitchell added 14 and Rob Dillingham scored 10, but the Wildcats and their roster stacked with potential NBA draft picks spent most of the night trying — and failing — to chase down Gohlke.

-The 6-foot-3 guard who came to the Grizzlies this season after playing for Division II Hillsdale College made 10 of 20 3-point attempts, seven in the first half, to fall one short of Jeff Fryer's NCAA Tournament record, set in 1990 for Loyola Marymount.
+He made 10 of 20 3-point attempts, seven in the first half, to fall one short of Jeff Fryer's NCAA Tournament record, set in 1990 for Loyola Marymount.
 Gohlke's only other points came after he was fouled — while attempting a 3.

-Gohlke cooled off a bit over the final 20 minutes while often getting picked up at halfcourt, but his teammates helped pick up the slack.
-Oakland never trailed over the final 14:32 to give the program its first victory in the round of 64.
+Just another night for a player who appropriately wears No. 3 and had taken 335 shots from the field coming in, 327 of them from beyond the arc.

+“It’s definitely a special thing, watching him just (make) 3 after 3 after 3,” Townsend said.
+"It gives us momentum and excitement to keep playing hard.”

-The Wildcats came in as 13 1/2 point favorites, according to FanDuel Sportsbook, but with a poor recent track record in March under coach John Calipari.
-Kentucky hasn't advanced past the tournament's opening weekend since 2019, an uncomfortably long stretch for Calipari and the second-winningest program in NCAA history.
+The Wildcats came in as 13 1/2-point favorites, according to FanDuel Sportsbook, but instead lost to a double-digit seed for the second time in three seasons.
+In 2022, it was 15th-seeded Saint Peter's that sent the Wildcats home.
+This time it was a team led by the longest-tenured coach in the country.

 Calipari said his job is to take the pressure off his young roster's shoulders and place them on his.
 It must have felt awfully heavy at times while Gohlke and the Grizzlies kept pace with the second-highest-scoring team in the country.

-Meantime, it was a triumph four decades in the making for Oakland coach Greg Kampe, the longest-tenured coach in Division I. The 68-year-old has spent 40 years at the commuter school in Rochester, Michigan, about 30 miles north of downtown Detroit.

-Gohlke won the Horizon League's Sixth Man of the Year award thanks to his outside shooting.
-All but eight of his 335 field goal attempts during the regular season were 3s, and he now has made an NCAA-leading 131 this season.
-He kept firing away against Kentucky, particularly during an electric first half that had the majority of fans at PPG Paints Arena on their feet and the Wildcats on their heels.
+Gohlke, who has the green light to take any shot from deep, won the Horizon League's Sixth Man of the Year award after averaging 12 points off the bench.
+He boosted his 3-point total to an NCAA-leading 131 this season.
+Seven of his 10 against the Wildcats came during an electric first half that had the majority of fans at PPG Paints Arena on their feet and the Wildcats on their heels.

 Gohlke stuck out his tongue after his fifth 3.
-When his sixth fell through the net, he turned around and mimicked Michael Jordan's famous shoulder shrug during the 1992 NBA finals.
-Gohlke — who of course wears No. 3 — then banked in his seventh as the Grizzlies built a 38-35 halftime lead that had everyone in the crowd not wearing Kentucky blue roaring, just as Kampe hoped.
+When his sixth fell through the net, he turned around and mimicked Michael Jordan's shoulder shrug during the 1992 NBA finals.
+Gohlke then banked in his seventh as the Grizzlies built a 38-35 halftime lead that had everyone in the crowd not wearing Kentucky blue roaring, just as Kampe hoped.

 AP March Madness bracket: https://apnews.com/hub/ncaa-mens-bracket and coverage: https://apnews.com/hub/march-madness